Darren Gough

 Darren Gough MBE (born 18 September 1970) is a retired English cricketer and former captain of Yorkshire County Cricket Club.
 The spearhead of England's bowling attack through much of the 1990s, he is England's second highest wicket-taker in one-day internationals with 235, and took 229 wickets in his 58 Test matches, making him England's ninth-most-successful wicket-taker.

 Gough was a right arm fast bowler and right-handed batsman.
 At 5 feet 11 inches in height and broad in beam, he achieved his pace from a good approach to the wicket and a leaping sideways-on action, achieving what was often described as "skiddy" fast bowling.
 Capable of swinging the ball late, many of his wickets were gained through lbw or bowled, often with an inswinging yorker delivery.

 Gough retired at the end of the 2008 cricket season with Justin Langer as his final first-class wicket.
+He won the third series of Strictly Come Dancing in 2005.

 Domestic cricket

-Gough was offered a contract by Yorkshire cricket and Rotherham United but chose cricket.
+Gough was offered a contract by football club Rotherham United but chose cricket.
 He made his first class debut in 1989 against Middlesex at Lord's taking five wickets.
 He won his county cap in 1993 after taking 7/42 against Somerset.

 Gough played county cricket for 15 years for Yorkshire and was a member of their 2001 squad that won the 2001 County Championship – its first in 33 years.
 In 2004 he moved to Essex and returned to Yorkshire for the 2007 season as their captain.